pulibrary/drds-handbook-deprecated/development_practice.md

 # Development Practice

 ## Weekly schedule
-- Monday:
+- Monday Planning meeting:
   - Go through the zenhub board for each project we'll be working on.
 Review issues in the 'inbox' and triage them.
+See [Specifying Issues](/specifying_issues.md) for a "ready issue" checklist.
 Populate the 'ready' column and prioritize those issues.
 - Daily:
   - Check-in meetings: Each member of the team shares what they've been working on and what they plan to work on next, as well as any blockers or questions.
 Longer discussions are held for the end.
   - Self-assign an issue from the ready column for the project you're working